xsxso/4578/HW - 30-8-18/README.md

 # Addendum to the homework assignment.

-First, I added the below items into the `app.component.html` -
+I foremost edited the `app.component.html` file.

 * Whenever a change happens a `change` event fires on the `select` element.
 When the `change` event fires the `selectPage` method is executed and is passed into its signature the `event` object.
 The `event` is then transferred to `app.component.ts`.